learnk8s/learnk8s.io/src/k8bit/content.md

 Since each update has a `resourceVersion` field, you should always save the last one you saw.

-If the request is interrupted, you can initiate a new request to the API starting from the last `resourceVersion` field.
+If the request is interrupted, you can initiate a new request to the API starting from the last `resourceVersion`.

 You can change the code to keep track of the last `resourceVersion` with: